Non-profits, businesses, and the local government are working hard to implement their own sustainability initiatives within Memphis and Shelby County.

 International Paper, a global company headquartered in Memphis, has significantly decreased energy consumption at their Memphis data center.
 For this specific local project, they replaced traditional servers with virtual ones and saw energy savings even while storage capacity increased.
 Read more on page 21 of their Sustainability Report.
 International Paper received the prestigious Climate Leadership Award in 2012 for reducing greenhouse gas emissions.

 FedEx Corporation, a global company headquartered in Memphis, has implemented green building innovation at their FedEx Express World Headquarters in Memphis.
-This building has recently received Gold-level LEED certification, read more about it on page 32 of their Global Citizenship Update and in this article.
+This building received Gold-level LEED certification.
 In 2012, FedEx received the Eco-Airline of the Year Award-Silver from Air Transport World.
+Their Sustainability Reports can be view here.

 ServiceMaster has begun the certification process for LEED-EB (Existing Building) for one of its buildings in Memphis and is working to reduce its footprint.
 Read more on page 11 of their Corporate Social Responsibility Report.